leticiamat/leticiamat.github.io/discrete-structures.md

  **Graphs are a very versatile tool for modelling all kinds of problems, but they are also an interesting mathematical object in their own right.**

- Before we delve into the puzzles and problems of graph theory, we need to establish some vocabulary to facilitate our communication.
+ Before we delve into how to use graphs to model problems, we need to establish some vocabulary to facilitate our communication.

 <div style="border:1px solid; padding:10px">
     <strong>Definition 2 (Adjacency, incidence, endpoints):</strong>